 Yes, we can custom design for speed or range within our current engine range parameters.

-You can use an electric outboard for any waterway you would use a conventional outboard, however we are providing portable electric outboards which are best suited to smaller craft and yacht auxiliary outboards.
+You can use an electric outboard for any waterway you would use a conventional outboard.
+They are suitable for both fresh and saltwater, however, we are providing portable electric outboards which are best suited to smaller craft and yacht auxiliary outboards.
 Electric outboards are especially suitable for freshwater lakes, dams, and rivers as they have no emissions.
+Some restricted waterways only allow electric outboards.
 Please check your local restrictions.